karan-shergill/hld101/design_usecases/job_scheduler.md

 ## Area to focus

 1. DB design - query pattern and keys of DBs
-2. Timely pick of a job by worker
+2. How can our system(worker) timely pick of a job
-3. Worker coordination
+3. Worker coordination - how will that happen?
-4. Priority tasks
+4. Priority tasks - how to handle this?
 5. Retry & job failure flow
 6. Ensure at-least-once execution of jobs